camunda/camunda/docs/src/reference/grpc.md

   // the name of the worker activating the jobs, mostly used for logging purposes string worker = 2;
   // a job returned after this call will not be activated by another call until the
-  // timeout has been reached
-  int64 timeout = 3;
+  // timeout (in ms) has been reached int64 timeout = 3;
   // the maximum jobs to activate by this request int32 maxJobsToActivate = 4;
   // a list of variables to fetch as the job variables; if empty, all visible variables at
   // the time of activation for the scope of the job will be returned repeated string fetchVariable = 5;
-  // The request will be completed when at least one job is activated or after the requestTimeout.
+  // The request will be completed when at least one job is activated or after the requestTimeout (in ms).
   // if the requestTimeout = 0, a default timeout is used.
   // if the requestTimeout < 0, long polling is disabled and the request is completed immediately, even when no job is activated. int64 requestTimeout = 6;